 To experience this kind of change, we need to keep three things in mind, all centered on the promises of God and His intention for our lives:

 - Change is Possible (and expected): God has not only made change possible, for followers of Jesus, it is expected.
 Your transformation (sanctification) is God’s plan, through the work of His Holy Spirit, to change you from the inside-out, to conform you into the image of the likeness of His Son Jesus, and to recreate you into who you were meant to be.
 It’s a life-long process, which means it will take time; and we are co-participants in this process.
 (Romans 12:1-2, 2 Corinthians 3:18)

 - Focus is Required: This is where your ONE Word for the year comes in.
-As pastor and author, Mike Ashcraft points out, “It is better to do something about one thing than nothing about everything.”
 See below on recommendations for how to choose your ONE word.

 - Dependence on God is absolutely Essential: The power of the Gospel is that God is all about helping those who absolutely cannot help themselves and who have found themselves depending on Him for everything.
 He alone is the power and the force behind any meaningful, significant and lasting change in our lives.
 (Philippians 2:13)

-With these things in mind, we would like to invite you to join our Life Church family as we participate together in the My One Word movement 2017.
-You can find some great tools and resources from the MyOneWord.org website.
+With these things in mind, we would like to invite you to join our Life Church family as we participate together in the My One Word movement 2018.
+You can find some great tools and resources from the MyOneWord.org website, and some great family resources from GatherandGrow.co.
 Here’s our recommendation for getting started: